“Research is creating new knowledge” – Neil Armstrong

 New entry-level DSLR cameras cost around $400-$550 USD.
 Entry-level mirrorless camera prices start around $700-$800 USD.
 You can get cheaper mirrorless systems but I wouldn’t suggest them just because you don’t really have too many options on lenses and gear and their sensors are smaller than APS-C or Full frame.

 5. Storage – Where do I save and edit my photos and videos?

 - The JPG files can be a size average of 8MB and the RAW files around 25MB because they capture a lot of data and details.
 If you start taking a lot of photos, you will need the proper storage to keep the files safe and accessible.

 - Recording 4K video will also take a lot of space.
 In this case, you will need at least a 1TB external USB drive or a cloud service.

-- For editing I would suggest to buy the Adobe Cloud that offers Photoshop and Lightroom for a small monthly fee.
+- For editing, I would suggest buying Adobe Cloud that offers Photoshop and Lightroom for a small monthly fee.

 Buying your first camera has to be an awesome experience but remember to go through the steps I mentioned so you can make the right choice.
 Don’t rush!
 Be patient; learn about prices and new deals and know what you’re buying.
 I’d also like to hear your thoughts.

 What are you struggling with or what you would like to know before buying a new camera?
 Let me know in the comments section below.